eclipse-ankaios/ankaios/agent/doc/swdesign/README.md

 * return a new workload object allowing the communication with the task handling the stop or update commands

 Comment:
-If a workload is running, there is not need to created it again via the specific runtime.
+If a workload is running, there is no need to create it again via the specific runtime.
 The state checker must be started as an additional step here as the runtime does not create a new workload.

 Rationale:
 The task handling stop and update commands is needed to ensure maintaining the order of the commands for a workload while not blocking Ankaios to wait until one command is complete.